UniqueNetwork/marketplace-docker/README.md

 There are two ways to put a token up for sale – at a fixed price or through an auction.
 All fixed price asks get handled via a special smart contract which can be  explored in the `unique-marketplace-api` project on github - https://github.com/UniqueNetwork/unique-marketplace-api/tree/release/v1.0/blockchain.

 A special utility is provided that is by far the easiest way to deploy a smart contract.

-Take note, there will need to be some QTZ in the escrow account to ensure a successful execution of the utility.
+> :warning: Take note, there will need to be some QTZ in the `ESCROW_ADDRESS` to ensure a successful execution of the utility.
+Also the `ESCROW_SEED` environment variable must be set in `.env` file.

 The following script runs this utility and will create the ethereum address, deploy the smart contract, set the ethereum calls sponsor, and send it some QTZ:

 ```
 docker-compose up -d backend